How Much Is Disney Worth?

 - Large cap: greater than $10 billion

 You can calculate Disney’s net worth by subtracting its liabilities from its assets.
-According to the 2020 annual report, Disney’s balance sheet showed $201.55 billion in total assets.
-The same report stated that its long-term obligations were $79.37 billion.
-By this formula, Disney’s net worth is $122.18 billion.
+According to the 2021 annual report, Disney’s balance sheet showed $203.6 billion in total assets.
+The same report stated that its liabilities were $110.6 billion.
+By this formula, Disney’s net worth is $93 billion.

 The GOBankingRates net worth formula is a calculation of a company’s worth based on concrete, measurable figures like assets and revenue.
-It’s a more conservative valuation than most, taking into account only full-year profits and revenue from the past three years and the company’s assets and debts.
-By this GOBankingRates metric, Disney’s net worth is currently $114.84 billion.
+It takes into account only full-year profits and revenue from the past three years and the company’s assets and debts.
+By this GOBankingRates metric, Disney’s net worth is currently $54.34 billion.

 Key Product Lines Contributing To Revenue

 Disney’s Media Networks include Disney, ESPN, Freeform, FX, and National Geographic brands and networks.
 This business includes ABC brands for broadcast television and eight domestic television stations.
-Disney also owns a 50% stake in A+E Television Networks.
+Disney also owns a stake in A&E Television Networks.
 Revenues come from affiliate fees, advertising and licensing fees for distribution.

 Parks, Experiences and Products